Aditya-021005/Portfolio/src/content/projects/gaming-console-v3.md

 This is the change that made adding a new game a matter of writing the game, rather than writing the game plus its entire screen furniture.

-## Challenges

-**SPI bandwidth.** A full-screen redraw at colour depth is expensive.
-Partial redraws and dirty regions were necessary rather than optional.

-**Encoder debouncing.** Mechanical encoders bounce, and a naive read gives phantom steps.
-Handled in firmware with state-based decoding rather than simple edge counting.

-**Input coexistence.** Three input devices (encoder, joystick, buttons) sharing one event pipeline needed a clear ownership model per UI state, or inputs fight each other.

 ## Skills demonstrated

-- TFT display drivers and SPI graphics
-- Embedded UI design and menu systems
+- AI assisted Embedded UI design and menu systems
 - Human–machine interface design on constrained hardware
 - Iterative product development across three hardware generations